COTS and open standards drive unmanned vehicle control station architectures

-Designers of control stations for unmanned vehicles primarily use commercial off-the-shelf (COTS) embedded products, but there has never been a common architecture developed for all unmanned aerial vehicle (UAV) ground control stations.
+Special report, 6 July 2011.
+Designers of control stations for unmanned vehicles primarily use commercial-off-the-shelf (COTS) embedded products, but there has never been a common architecture developed for all unmanned aerial vehicle (UAV) ground control stations.
 However, U.S. military planners are pushing toward a common control segment architecture that requires all UAV control stations to work with one set of standards and hardware and software architecture to save costs.
+U.S. military planners are pushing toward a common control segment architecture that requires all UAV control stations to work with one set of standards and hardware and software architecture to save costs.

-In other words the different ground control stations will have to be interoperable.
-To get interoperability, there will need to be a common architecture and a common set of technology standards and, right now, that is not the case.
+The different ground control stations will have to be interoperable.
+To get interoperability there will need to be a common architecture and a common set of technology standards and right now that is not the case.
 Every UAV has its own unique ground control station that is not compatible with a ground control station made by a different system integrator.

 Common ground control segment

-Officials at the Office of the Secre- tary of Defense (OSD) in the DOD are looking to change that and have formed a working group called the Unmanned Control Systems, Control Segment, or UCS, to drive open standards in UAV ground stations, thereby more efficiently managing costs in the long term, says George Romanski, chief executive officer of Verocel in Westford, Mass.
+Officials at the Office of the Secretary of Defense (OSD) in the Department of Defense (DOD) are looking to change that and have formed a working group called the Unmanned Control Systems, Control Segment, or UCS, to drive open standards in UAV ground stations thereby more efficiently managing costs in the long term, says George Romanski, chief executive officer of Verocel in Westford, Mass.
 It is an open committee, but limited to U.S. citizens, and focused on UAV programs that are 20 pounds and above, Romanski explains.

-The DOD also wants to use the term “control segment” instead of “ground control station” because a ground control station may be on a ship, truck, etc., Romanski adds.
+The DOD also wants to use the term control segment instead of ground control station because the ground control station may be on a ship, truck, etc., Romanski adds.

-“The UCS working group activities are focused on defining and demonstrating the architecture and standards for future UAV ground control systems,” says Michael Leahy, CMMS program manager at Northrop Grumman.
+“The UCS working group activities are focus on defining and demonstrating the architecture and standards for future UAV ground control systems,” says Michael Leahy, CMMS Program Manager at Northrop Grumman.
 “That effort is not designing a specific instantiation of that architecture.
 Northrop Grumman is on contract to support the activities of the OSD UCS working group.”

 Hence, they are “getting serious about an open business model, where an ecosystem of suppliers can evolve and develop services that can be integrated into a control segment,” Romanski says.
-“The UCS has defined a large infrastructure of specifications and use cases, and is working toward defining a platform-independent model that may be used by a program of record to implement a platform-specific model or platform-dependent model.
-The services are loosely coupled, which enables organization and structuring of the underlying architecture using the services selected from a hopefully, growing repository.”
+“The UCS has defined a large infrastructure of specifications, uses cases, and is working towards defining a platform-independent model that may be used by a program of record to implement a platform specific model or platform dependent model.
+The services are loosely coupled, which enables organization and structuring of the underlying architecture using the services selected from a hopefully, growing repository.“

 “The model is being defined by the UCS-WG and phase 2 is expected to be completed at the end of this year,” Romanski continues.
 “It means that vendors who currently supply the flying platforms will no longer develop control segments which are specific to the vehicle to which they are linked.
 One control segment will be able to control many different types of vehicles.